openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Note: These values MAY be represented in different ways in a verifiable presentation (directly as claims or indirectly be incorporation in proof calculation) according to the selected proof format denoted by the format claim in the verifiable presentation container.

-Note: This specification does not support presentation of a VC that is not cryptographically protected by a VP.
-The presentation itself is bound to the transaction as described in this section.
+Note: This specification assumes that verifiable credential is presented only with a cryptographic proof of possession which can be a VP.
+The VP itself is bound to the transaction as described in this section.

 Here is a non-normative example for format=`jwt_vp` (only relevant part):